oscafrica/awesome-open-source/README.md

    - [Command Line Heroes](https://www.redhat.com/en/command-line-heroes) - Epic true tales of how developers, programmers, hackers, geeks, and open source rebels are revolutionizing the technology landscape.
    - [The README Podcast](https://github.com/readme/podcast)- On The ReadME Podcast, we take a look behind the scenes of the most impactful open source projects and the developers who make them happen.
    - [FLOSS Weekly](https://twit.tv/shows/floss-weekly) - FLOSS all about Free Libre Open Source Software with talks with the most interesting and important people in the Open Source and Free Software community.
+   - [The Open Source Way](https://podcasts.google.com/feed/aHR0cHM6Ly9wb2RjYXN0Lm9wZW5zYXAuaW5mby9vcGVuLXNvdXJjZS13YXkvZmVlZC9tcDMv?ep=14) - This podcast is about the difference, value or drop that open source can be.
+Each episode we talk with experts about open source related topics and why they do it the open source way.
+   - [The Changelog: Software Development, Open Source](https://podcasts.google.com/feed/aHR0cHM6Ly9jaGFuZ2Vsb2cuY29tL3BvZGNhc3QvZmVlZA) - Conversations with the hackers, leaders, and innovators of the software world.
+This is a polyglot podcast.
+All programming languages, platforms, and communities are welcome.
+Open source moves fast.
+Keep up.
+   - [LINUX Unplugged](https://podcasts.google.com/feed/aHR0cHM6Ly9saW51eHVucGx1Z2dlZC5jb20vcnNz) - An open show powered by community LINUX Unplugged takes the best attributes of open collaboration and turns it into a weekly show about Linux.
+   - [Open Source Security Podcast](https://podcasts.google.com/feed/aHR0cDovL29wZW5zb3VyY2VzZWN1cml0eXBvZGNhc3QubGlic3luLmNvbS9yc3M) - FLOSS all about Free Libre Open Source Software with talks with the most interesting and important people in the Open Source and Free Software community.

 </details>

 ## Contributing